Skip to main content

 Why I picked Foundation: Foundation’s payroll module has “smart system defaults” that can fill in timecard information with just a few keystrokes.
 It automatically syncs mobile timesheet data, and calculates pay rates, taxes, and deductions.

-Standout features include its complete payroll system, including automated timecard entry, payroll reports, and tax forms.
-This can really help to cut down on paperwork and ensure everyone gets paid on time.
-Foundation’s accounts payable and receivable features allow for efficient invoice entry and accurate financial reporting.
+Features include automated timecard entry, payroll reports, and tax forms to help to cut down on paperwork and ensure everyone gets paid on time.
+Foundation’s accounts payable and receivable features also allow for efficient invoice entry and accurate financial reporting.

 Integrations include CrewHQ, Estimating Edge, McCormick, Payroll4Construction, Arcoro, ExakTime, and FollowupCRM.